 Martin gives sales productivity software examples by showing how the app works within Salesforce.
 It is a custom object for existing accounts which allows account executives to do strategic account planning.
 Reps can create a growth plan by pulling data from current accounts.
 The account planning app lists accounts’ usage or orders by product.
 From this view, account executives can see white space, or areas where a customer is not using a product your company offers.

 In these sales productivity software examples, Martin stresses that looking at the white space helps account executives plan to help their customers.
-One sales productivity software definition emphasizes the importance of seeing data in ways where sales reps and account executives can take meaningful action.
-Account planning with Salesforce shows the account data organized differently allowing account executives to see opportunities for future revenue growth with current customers.
+One sales productivity software definition emphasises the importance of seeing data in ways where sales reps and account executives can take meaningful action.
+Account planning with Salesforce shows the account data organised differently allowing account executives to see opportunities for future revenue growth with current customers.

 Steps to Account Planning

 The first step in initiating account planning is to give your account planning initiative a name, Martin advises.
-He explains that funding from organizational leadership is more likely when a well-planned initiative is defined with a name.
+He explains that funding from organisational leadership is more likely when a well-planned initiative is defined with a name.
 Martin identifies eight stages for Salesforce’s Elevate account planning initiative:

 - Assess the Big Picture.
 Using the productivity software definition in the account planning app, account executives can look for opportunities.
 There is a function in the app to import opportunities from Salesforce account data as well as a view that shows customer orders versus your company’s offerings.

 - Define the Starting Point (Whitespace).
-Using the account planning app with Salesforce imports data and arranges it in a view that shows areas where the customer is not utilizing a product or service but could.
+Using the account planning app with Salesforce imports data and arranges it in a view that shows areas where the customer is not utilising a product or service but could.
 This stage is where the account plan is formulated.

 - Synthesize Business Insights for the Customer.
 Gather insights about your customer and share those impressions with your customer.
-“Be able to come in there and give some good advice,” says Martin, who emphasizes your company may not be able to provide the solution but you can help align them with the right partner.
+“Be able to come in there and give some good advice,” says Martin, who emphasises your company may not be able to provide the solution but you can help align them with the right partner.
 By understanding your customer’s needs and putting their goals ahead of a sale, you become a strategic partner rather than a vendor.

 - Track Objectives and Actions.
 Account plans are entered into the system.
 A sales productivity definition states that any initiative to increase revenue should be measured for results.
 Data points can be captured in the account management program and split among team members in a collaborative effort to keep data up-to-date.
 Lightning interface makes tasks easy to assign and track with Salesforce.

 - Adopt a Cadence of Regular Account Planning.
-Account planning “should be part of the DNA of the organization,” explains Martin.
+Account planning “should be part of the DNA of the organisation,” explains Martin.
 Coaching should be a regular occurrence and sales managers can add comments directly in the account plans.
 Salesforce dashboards can track account planning.